Frenkel biexcitons in hybrid HJ photophysical aggregates: Results

-In Fig.~\ref{fig:2Q_2D}D we display cuts of the two-quantum excitation spectrum at a fixed one-quantum energies $\hbar \omega_{43}$.
+In Fig.~\ref{fig:2Q_2D}D we display cuts of the two-quantum excitation spectrum at fixed one-quantum energies $\hbar \omega_{43}$.
 The cuts are along $\hbar \omega_{21,2Q}$ relative to the two-quantum diagonal energy $\hbar \omega_{\mathrm{diag}}$.
 This is a good reference because signal on the diagonal corresponds to the energy of two excitons that coexist without interaction.
-We discuss the structure in Fig.~\ref{fig:2Q_2D}D in detail in the Supplemental Material, but we notice that the 0--0 absorption peak, assigned to the vibronic progression of an H aggregate~\cite{Spano:2014aa}, forms biexcitons with \textit{attractive} interactions with $E_{\mathrm{2J,b}} = -64 \pm 6$\,meV.
-On the other hand, the low-energy resonances, which we have hypothesized to correspond to J-aggregate resonances, display predominantly \emph{repulsive} two-quantum correlations, peaked at $E_{\mathrm{2H,b}} = +106 \pm 6$ and $+233 \pm 6$\,meV, respectively.
-Fig.~\ref{fig:2Q_2D} thus demonstrates that both attractive and repulsive biexciton binding coexist within the inhomogeneously broadened 0--0 linear absorption peak.
-Given $E_{\mathrm{2J,b}}$, corresponding to the correlated biexciton at the origin of the H-aggregate progression, and the estimate of $t_H$ from its linear lineshape in Fig.~\ref{fig:system}B, we determine that $U/t_H = 4.15$, placing the biexciton well into the range of stable biexcitons (see phase diagram in Supplemental Material).
-For the biexciton associated with the J aggregate, we do not have a direct measurement of $t_J$, but we can speculate that it is a fraction of $t_H$ given the predominance of H-like character~\cite{Paquin:2013aa}, placing J-like biexcitons also well within the stable (but repulsive) binding region, as depicted in Fig.~\ref{fig:phased}.
+We discuss the structure in Fig.~\ref{fig:2Q_2D}D in detail in the Supplemental Material.
+Importantly, we notice, on the one hand, that the 0--0 absorption peak, assigned to the vibronic progression of an H aggregate~\cite{Spano:2014aa}, forms biexcitons with \textit{attractive} interactions with $E_{\mathrm{2H,b}} = -64 \pm 6$\,meV, corresponding to the situation in which $t_{\mathrm{2Q,intra}}<0, U<0$.
+On the other hand, the low-energy resonances, which we hypothesize to correspond to J-aggregate resonances, display predominantly repulsive two-quantum correlations, peaked at $E_{\mathrm{2J,b}} = +106 \pm 6$ and $+233 \pm 6$\,meV, respectively, which is produced when $t_{\mathrm{2Q,inter}}>0, U>0$.
+This supports the hypothesis presented in Fig.~\ref{fig:phased} that both attractive and repulsive biexciton binding coexist within the inhomogeneously broadened 0--0 linear absorption peak.
+As importantly, using the experimentally determined $E_{\mathrm{2H,b}}$, corresponding to the correlated biexciton at the origin of the H-aggregate progression, and the estimate of $t_{\mathrm{inter}}$ from its linear lineshape in Fig.~\ref{fig:system}B, and under the hypothesis that $t_{\mathrm{inter}} \sim t_{\mathrm{2Q,intra}}$, we determine that $U/t_{\mathrm{2Q,intra}} = 4.15$, placing the biexciton well into the range of stable biexcitons (see phase diagram in Supplemental Material).
+We find that while the scenario varies from sample to sample, this value is a lower limit, with an upper limit of $5.31$.
+We acknowledge that the hypothesis of the similarity of the interchain exciton hopping integral with that associated with exciton-exciton interactions is highly speculative, but it does permit us to begin to develop a framework to understand the physical basis for Frenkel biexciton binding.
+For the biexciton associated with the J-aggregate, we do not have a direct measurement of $t_{\mathrm{intra}}$, but we can speculate that it is a fraction of $t_{\mathrm{inter}}$ given the predominance of H-like character~\cite{Paquin:2013aa}, placing J-like biexcitons also well within the stable (but, surprisingly, repulsive) binding region, as depicted in Fig.~\ref{fig:phased}.
+Our analysis, thus, brings forth new opportunities to explore $U/t$ \textit{vs}.\ $\Delta/t$ phase diagrams for a broad class of molecular and macromolecular semiconductor materials, as portrayed in Fig.~\ref{fig:phased}E and in the Supplementary Material.
+For this, it is important to consider that $U/t$ can be manipulated by chemical design and processing while $\Delta/t$ is expected to depend predominantly on the chemical structure of the polymer repeat unit.
+Some comparisons can already be made.
+Ref.~\citenum{chakrabarti1998evidence} gives, for instance, values of $t = 80$\,meV and $U/t \approx 4$ for epitaxially grown metal-halogen-phthalocyanine H-aggregates (fluoroaluminum phthalocyanine) based upon transient absorption measurements; no bound biexcitons were observed in a similar J-aggregate system (chloroindium phthalocyanine).